MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-sharepoint-server-2016-on-one-server.md

 - For SharePoint Server 2016, ensure that you have met all hardware and software requirements.
 You must have a 64-bit version of Windows Server 2012 R2.
 To host SharePoint databases, you must also have a 64-bit version of SQL Server 2014 SP1.
 For more information about these requirements, such as specific updates that you must install, see [Hardware and software requirements for SharePoint Server 2016](hardware-and-software-requirements.md).

-- For SharePoint Server 2019, ensure that you have met all hardware and software requirements.
+- For SharePoint Server 2019 Public Preview, ensure that you have met all hardware and software requirements.
 You must have a 64-bit version of Windows Server 2016.
 To host SharePoint databases, you must also have a 64-bit version of SQL Server 2016 or 2017.
-For more information about these requirements, such as specific updates that you must install, see [Hardware and software requirements for SharePoint Server 2019](hardware-and-software-requirements_2019.md).
+For more information about these requirements, such as specific updates that you must install, see [Hardware and software requirements for SharePoint Server 2019 Public Preview](hardware-and-software-requirements_2019.md).

 - Ensure that you perform a clean installation of SharePoint Servers 2016 or 2019.